Europe Travel Guide: Top Cities, Routes, and Tips

 Q: How long do most visitors spend in Europe?

-A: We recommend spending at least 3 full days in major cities to experience the key sites.
+A: We recommend spending at least three full days in major cities to experience the key sites.
+However, to explore multiple countries to the fullest, many tourists will spend two weeks or more travelling through Europe.

 Q: What’s the easiest way to get around Europe?

-A: Europe has reliable public transportation systems, especially trains like the Eurostar.
-Rental cars or buses are good for countryside destinations.
+A: Europe has reliable public transportation systems, mainly trains like the Eurostar.
+Rental cars or buses are suitable for countryside destinations.
 Budget airlines offer cheap flights between cities.

 Top Things to Do and See in the Amalfi Coast

-Amalfi Coast is one of the most beautiful coastlines in Italy and the world; it is located in the Gulf...
+The Amalfi Coast is one of the most beautiful coastlines in Italy and the world.
+It is located in the...

 10 Best Things To See In London This Summer

-Do you know about the top recommended places to visit in London this summer?
-We have some recommendations that we...
+Do you know the top recommended places to visit in London this summer?
+We have some recommendations that we would...

 Top Attractions